ethersphere/bee-docs/docs/working-with-bee/backups.md

 ### Manual

-For a manual installation of Clef your data directory is normally located at:
+For a manual installation of Clef your default data directory is:

 ```bash
 ~/.clef